How does Orbera™ work?

 The intragastric balloon aims to provide a 6-month kick-start to healthy weight loss and may be the ideal solution if you are looking to lose 22 - 33lbs (10-15kgs)1,2 but are fearful of surgery, fed up with diets, pills and other weight loss programmes that didn’t work.

 About the procedure

-You’ll be lightly sedated whilst your consultant uses an endoscope to pass a deflated gastric balloon into your stomach.
+You’ll be lightly sedated whilst your clinician uses an endoscope to pass a deflated gastric balloon into your stomach.
 Once in place, it’s injected with sterile salt water (saline) via a small tube.
 When the tube is withdrawn, the balloon is automatically sealed.
 The whole process normally takes around 20-30 minutes.

 You’ll rest for 1-2 hours for observation before being discharged.
 You can then be taken home.
 For the first few days, as your stomach adjusts to the balloon, you’ll almost certainly feel uncomfortable.
 You may well experience nausea, bloating, diarrhoea and cramping.
 These side-effects are temporary and normal.
 If necessary, your consultant can prescribe suitable medication to help manage them.